LearnersGuild/partners/Operating-Model/Interview-Process.md

 ### Stage 3: Team Fit — Full Day

-Finally, the candidate comes in for a whole day of work and discussion with the team.
-In the morning they'll drill into a much more challenging problem than they had to deal with in their technical interview.
+The candidate comes in for a whole day of work and discussion with the team.
+In the morning they'll sit in on a holacracy tactical meeting to get a feel for how it works, and for the team field.

+After the morning meeting(s), candidates go out to lunch with the team before coming back to the office for one on ones (or one on twos) with everyone, depending on time constraints and team size.
+Every partner needs to be one or two thumbs up for the candidate before they move to stage 4.

+### Stage 4: Working Together

-The purpose of this stage is to get a sense for how candidates handle a task outside of their comfort zone, how they ask for help, and generally how they operate in an unfamiliar and challenging environment.
-It is important that candidates feel like they’ve earned their offer by the time they get it, so this part of the process should be hard!
+It is important to get a sense for how candidates handle a task outside of their comfort zone, how they ask for help, and generally how they operate in an unfamiliar and challenging environment.
+It is important that candidates feel like they’ve earned their offer by the time they get it, so this part of the process should be hard.
+If possible, we will sign an hourly contract with the candidate so they can start working side by side with us for anywhere between 1 and 10 weeks.
+During this period, we're looking for every partner to be two thumbs up (or HELL YES) to this candidate coming on board as a partner.

-After the morning exercises, candidates go out to lunch with the team before coming back to the office for one on ones (or one on twos) with everyone, depending on time constraints and team size.

 ## Protocols